barryvdh/laravel-ide-helper/readme.md

 }
 ```

 After that, Laravel IDE Helper should work correctly.
-During the generation process, the script may throw exceptions saying that some Classes doesn't exist or there are some undefined indexes.
+During the generation process, the script may throw exceptions saying that some Class(s) doesn't exist or there are some undefined indexes.
 This is normal, as Lumen has some default packages stripped away, like Cookies, Storage and Session.
-If you plan to add these packages, you will have to add them manually and create additional
-Facades if needed.
+If you plan to add these packages, you will have to add them manually and create additional Facades if needed.

 #### Adding Additional Facades